mfractor/mfractor.content/ADB for Xamarin Developers/readme.md

 ADB is a very powerful tools with a lot of commands, we'll focus on a few of the most useful commands that you'll want to use when developing Xamarin Android apps.

 ### Devices
 The first command you'll want to use is [Devices](https://developer.android.com/studio/command-line/adb#devicestatus).
 It displays a list of all Android devices that are currently connected.
-By passing in the `-l flag` it will give you more information to help you work out which device is which, instead of just showing a list of serials.

 ![result of running adb devices -l](img/devices-l.png)

-Most of the other commands in ADB will target one device at a time so if you have multiple devices connected you will have to pass this ID as an argument every time.
-I find it's generally easier to disconnect all but one device when I'm using ADB so it will automatically use the only device as the default.

 ### Install